 My problem always used to be going to sleep at a weird time in the morning and getting up in the early afternoon.
 I found it hard to get a pattern going, I try to get into bed at a regular time and even if I’m not sleeping, at least I’m laying in bed getting comfy.

 Tip Four: No Phones.

-I often didn't realise part of my issue was my phone, I would sit up on my phone all night and wonder why it was impossible to fall asleep.
+I often didn’t realise part of my issue was my phone, I would sit up on my phone all night and wonder why it was impossible to fall asleep.
+Phones have blue light, which makes it almost impossible to fall asleep whilst using.
 Your phone being lit up often makes your eyes stay awake as well the concentration which goes into using your phone.

 What are your tips for treating Insomnia?